So you’ve decided it is time to create some separation between your work and personal life by getting a dedicated business number. Good for you!

 - Local number

 - Existing number

-Grasshopper has an intuitive user interface that can be installed on a desktop or mobile device.
+Grasshopper phone system has an intuitive user interface that can be installed on a desktop or mobile device.
 While you’re away on business or personal travel, text messaging (SMS) and call forwarding will keep you connected.
 And custom options for greetings, auto-attendant, and incoming call routing options will give your business the professional appearance you’re striving for.

 Additional features include inbound fax, voicemail transcription, and multiple extensions.

 Grasshopper pros and cons

 Like any solution, there are benefits and drawbacks to choosing Grasshopper.

 - System unaffected by internet outages